View from Wills Mountain (Maryland)

 Writer Mary Meehan (whose last name is pronounced "ME-in") was born in Washington, D.C., and spent part of her childhood on a Maryland farm.
 She graduated from Trinity College, which is now part of Trinity Washington University, with a major in history.
 She lives in Western Maryland, where she enjoys mountain trails, town festivals, and bluegrass music.

-A free-lance writer for many years, Meehan has written widely on politics and issues of life and death.
+A writer for many years, Meehan has focused especially on politics and issues of life and death.
 She has won two awards for investigative reporting on eugenics and population control.
+She also has written about the history and culture of Western Maryland--including the origin of mountain names, an archeological dig, bluegrass music, and quilting.

 She is a longtime contributor to Human Life Review, and is now a senior editor of that quarterly.
 She also has written for America, Bibliophilos, Celebrate Life, Commonweal, Inquiry, Journal of the Alleghenies, Mountain Discoveries, The Progressive, Second Opinion, Social Justice Review, and the Washington Monthly.
 Her op-ed pieces have been published in newspapers such as the Baltimore Sun, Des Moines Register, Los Angeles Times, New York Times, Newsday, and the Washington Post.
 She has contributed chapters to several books, including the anthology Consistently Opposing Killing (Praeger, 2008).